deepflowio/deepflow/server/agent_config/README.md

 Pay attention to this option when `metrics.period_push_max_delay` under `deepflow_tenant -> deepflow_agent_ebpf_collector` in Metrics
-Center reaches 199 ms. This means the periodic push delay has hit the exceeded marker, and the value can be increased appropriately.
+Center reaches 199 ms. This means the periodic push delay has hit the exceeded marker, and the value can be decreased appropriately to give the kick threads more scheduling preference.

-Higher values can reduce scheduling delay under CPU contention, but also increase the risk of interfering with other workloads.
+Smaller nice values mean higher scheduling preference.
+Larger nice values mean lower scheduling preference.
+Valid values range from -20 to 19.
+A negative value may require CAP_SYS_NICE or a sufficient RLIMIT_NICE.
+This can still affect other workloads.

 #### Perf Pages Count {#inputs.ebpf.tunning.perf_pages_count}